 So there you have it.
 Who knew that one of classical music’s most loved and celebrated compositions had direct connections with Adolf HItler and The Sex Pistols, but there you go!
 “Water Music” by George Frideric Handel is really a lovely suite of music and is worthy of the praise it has received since it was first written.
 But, the lesson in today’s post is that the intertwining of politics, religion and the Arts often leads to all sorts of unforeseen consequences.
 That is certainly the case with Handel’s “Water Music”.
 There are many examples of art that has been created for the pure beauty of creativity and as a celebration of life.
 It is amazing to me to find a musical composition as beautiful as “Water Music” truly is that, because it was created on a foundation of political machinations, has evolved over time to connect to events involving war and anarchy which, to my mind, are the opposite of beauty.
 Be pure of heart, folks.
 Be pure of heart, please.

-The link to the music video for Holidays in the Sun by The Sex Pistols, can be found here.
+The link to the video for a performance of “Water Music” by George Frideric Handel can be found here.